hitachihex/BastionTAS/README.md

    Proceed <br />

    Read,FileName.rec - Accepts a sub-command for the input file to read from <br />
-           Multi-level files are allowed, but must end in .rec and must be in a folder named  Includes in the main game directory. <br />
+           </t >Multi-level files are allowed, but must end in .rec and must be in a folder named  Includes in the main game directory. <br />
    RNG, num <br />
    Random, num <br />
    Seed, num <br />